-Series wound Dc motor as we said before that this type of dc motor is a self-excited Dc motor which converts electrical power into mechanical power based on electromechanical law, but in this motor, the field winding is connected in series to the armature winding.
+Series wound DC motor is a self-excited Dc motor that converts electrical power into mechanical power based on electromechanical law.
+But in this motor, the field winding is connected in series to the armature winding.

 - Small electrical appliances.

 - Traction applications.

 - Crane applications.